 City Elections and Campaign Finance

-The City Clerk's Office is responsible for the conduct of municipal elections within the City of Santa Rosa’s Municipal Election web pages.
-These pages have been prepared to help guide voters of the City of Santa Rosa, potential candidates for office, and individuals and organizations participating in City elections.
+The City Clerk's Office is responsible for the conduct of municipal elections within the City of Santa Rosa.
+The following information has been prepared to help guide voters of the City of Santa Rosa, potential candidates for office, and individuals and organizations participating in City elections.

 2016 GENERAL MUNICIPAL ELECTION